ebd622/splunk/core_certified_power_user/README.md

     * Compare event types and reports

   * Using Event Type Builder
+    * Identify what are workflow actions
+    * Create a GET, POST, and search workflow action
+    * Test workflow actions

   * Creating Workflow Actions
   * Creating Tags and Aliases
   * Creating Search Macros